Search

 • Edu-Futuro offers a dynamic 5-week Leadership and College Readiness Program

 • We’re excited to return to Wakefield High School this year and to offer our programs once again to your amazing students.
-We’re pleased to announce that we will be offering both levels of our Emerging Leaders Program (ELP I & II) for the Fall 2025 session.

 • ELP I is a free, five-week Leadership and College Readiness Program open to high school students in grades 9–12.
 The goal is to create a fun and engaging space where students and families can explore college and career pathways together.
 The program includes: